Dima-Rania/Group-Project/README.md

 ### 💡**Answer:**

-To approach this step with our data we did the following steps:
+To approach this step with our data we did the following steps (Lecture 5., 2024), (Wout, 2024.
+Lecture 4):

 1️⃣ **We are defining a problem or a need to address it such as:**